sgerov/athena/README.md

 ### Roadmap

+- Refactor
+- Make graphs more understandable
+- Add meta tags for SEO
 - Add GIF to README on how the app works
 - Use env vars in `.deliver/config`
 - Add graph of last month performance (articles read, retention score, books read)